Reading lists

 The goal is not completeness.
 It is to move you further into a line of thought.

 A curated reading list makes an argument.
-It places books next to each other and lets meaning emerge from that proximity.
 The value is not in how many books are included, but in what happens when they are read together.

-These lists follow theme, season, and lived experience, not rankings or trends.
-Some are long and comprehensive.
+These lists follow themes, seasons, and personal reading histories, not rankings or trends.
+Some run long.
 Others are narrow and precise.
 All of them are built around one question: what does this book do when you give it real attention?

 Browse by section below, or start anywhere.
 There is no wrong entry point.